IPLSplatoon/sos-overlays-2/README.md

 ## Install

 1. Follow the instruction [here in ipl-overlay-controls](https://github.com/inkfarer/ipl-overlay-controls) to do the initial setup of NodeCG and Overlay Control Panel.
+This overlay requires version 4.1.0 or higher.

 2. Install the sos-overlays-2 bundle into `nodecg/bundles` using `git clone https://github.com/IPLSplatoon/sos-overlays-2.git`.